yunpengn/InterviewCracker/KnowledgeBase/Java.md

     - `StringBuilder` is not thread-safe, but is about 10% better in performance
 - Difference between abstract class and interface:
     - Interface only allows public methods, while methods in abstract class allow all different access modifiers
-        - Abstract methods in an abstract class cannot be private, though.
+        - Abstract methods in an abstract class cannot be `private`, though.
 Otherwise, subclasses cannot see and implement it
     - Methods in interface cannot have implementation, while non-abstract methods in abstract class can
         - Starting from Java 8, interface can declare a method as `default` and have implementation
     - Fields in interface must be `public static final`, while there is no restriction for fields in an abstract class